rushilshakya/lunaranjit/content/post/what-s-new.md

 +++
 **April 14, 2021**

 As we went into pandemic-induced lockdown in 2020, I decided to spend more time reading and writing.
 I read a lot and wrote a little.
 With support from friends, I started submitting my work and got published in a bunch of places.
-Most of the pieces I wrote, I published on Medium.
+Most of the pieces I wrote, I published on [**Medium**](https://lunaranjit.medium.com/).

 I have chosen to not hide any of my writing behind a paywall to make sure anyone interested can access them.
 If you've enjoyed my writings and would like to support, please consider buying me [**a cup of virtual chyaa**](https://www.buymeacoffee.com/lunaranjit).
 I think of it as online busking, except with writing instead of singing (and believe me, you don't want to hear me sing).